tetratelabs/istio-0to60/docs/ingress.md

     echo "export GATEWAY_IP=$(kubectl get svc -n istio-system istio-ingressgateway -ojsonpath='{.status.loadBalancer.ingress[0].ip}')" >> ~/.bashrc
     ```

+In normal circumstances we associate this IP address with a hostname via DNS.
-We could create a DNS A record for this IP address, but for the sake of simplicity, we will access anything we expose from the mesh by using the IP address directly.
+For the sake of simplicity, in this workshop we will use the gateway public IP address directly.

 ## Configuring ingress

-Configuring ingress with Istio is split into two parts:
+Configuring ingress with Istio is performed in two parts:

-- Define a `Gateway` custom resource that governs the specific host, port, and protocol to expose
+1. Define a `Gateway` custom resource that governs the specific host, port, and protocol to expose
-- Specify how requests should be routed with a `VirtualService` custom resource.
+1. Specify how requests should be routed with a `VirtualService` custom resource.

 ### Create a Gateway resource